gauravpatil123/Web-WatchList/README.md

 Contains all the logos used in the website

 **Website Features**</br>
-  1. User have to create personal account on the website for their perosnl Watch*List*.
+  1. User have to create personal account on the website for their personal Watch*List*.
-  2. User can add new titles to their watch list which include titlename, genres, content type & the user'sinterest in the title.
+  2. User can add new titles to their watch list which include titlename, genres, content type & the user's interest in the title.
   3. User can view the Wacth*List* with all its content details and interact with its contents to change the status.
   4. User can get random recommendations based on their Watch*List* or run a poll amoungst the titles of their watchlist.
   5. Users can view the watched titles on their account page and interact with the content items to change their status.